smehta07/surgery-negative-outcome-prediction/README.md

 6. This page is returned with the prediction for the values of the input columns.
 In this use case, a patient is classified as "high" or "low" risk.
 <img src="./images/6.png" width="600" height="350" />

 7. An admin can also run inference on all eight commonly used models at once using the following page.
+(Note, the tick boxes can be used for binary variables, in this case we have not shown the variable names corresponding to the tick boxes).
 <img src="./images/7.png" width="600" height="350" />

 8. Then, the following page shows all the predictions.